Crazyloon/Enshrouded-Server-Manager/README.md

 Every Server Profile has its own install directory and configuration.
 You are able to make backups (.zip) of your worldsave files for each server.

-Windownames of the server apllications should be named as follow:
+Windownames of the server applications should be named as follow:
 ESM Server "ServerProfileNr."
 "Servername"